 Frequently Asked Questions

-When I try to import, I get a warning about empty deduplication values found?
+When I try to import, I get a warning about empty deduplication values found; What does this mean?

-More than one row in your spreadsheet has the same value in the column you've set as your deduplication field (for example, you're deduplicating people by their email address, and more than one person in your sheet has the same email).
-This will cause earlier rows to be overridden by any later rows that have the same value during import.
+At least two rows in your spreadsheet have the same value in the column you've set as your deduplication field (for example, you're deduplicating people by their email address, and more than one person in your sheet has the same email).
+This will cause earlier rows to be overwritten by any later rows that have the same value during import.

-You can continue if you don't mind the earlier rows being overridden.
+You can continue if you don't mind the earlier rows being overwritten.

 What if I don't have something to deduplicate by?